adavarski/homelab/README.md

 Fully automated Kubernetes and GitOps setup to host my important services at home.

+Note: We can use GitHub repos (apps repos) and GitHub Actions (GitOps CI) to build docker images.
+Once CI execution is done, the artifact will be pushed (setup images tags @apps folder in this repo: helm charts or k8s manifests) to the apps folder in this repository (infra repo) and ArgoCD will be taking care of the CD. -> Ref: https://github.com/adavarski/ArgoCD-GitOps-playground

 Read the [docs](https://adavarski.github.io/homelab) for technical details.

 ## Hardware